-Courtney Harris is delighted to serve VCU Dance and the School of the Arts since 2011.
-Her professional career began at the Houston Ballet, where she danced under the directorship of Ben Stevenson from 1993-1999.
-During her tenure in Houston, she had the opportunity to perform a diverse spectrum of roles in many classical and contemporary ballets and work with several renowned choreographers, including Jiří Kylián, Christopher Bruce, Trey McIntyre, and Stanton Welch.
+Courtney Harris, Associate Professor and Chair of Dance at Virginia Commonwealth University, danced with the Houston Ballet under the directorship of Ben Stevenson.
+During her tenure in Houston, she had the opportunity to perform a diverse spectrum of roles in many classical and contemporary ballets and worked with several renowned choreographers, including Jiří Kylián, Christopher Bruce, Trey McIntyre, and Stanton Welch.
 Some of her favorite roles include Odette/Odile from Stevenson’s Swan Lake and Manon from Sir Kenneth McMillan’s Manon.
-Harris additionally performed as a guest artist with Carlos Acosta and the Stars of the Houston Ballet, as well as Seattle-based modern dance choreographers Wade Madsen and Deborah Wolf.
-Additionally, Harris is a 1993 Presidential Scholar of the Arts awardee and was presented with a honorary medal by President Clinton.
+During the off-season, Harris additionally performed as a guest artist with Carlos Acosta and the Stars of the Houston Ballet and later in her performing career with Seattle-based contemporary choreographers, Wade Madsen and Deborah Wolf.